Often times, when you try to broach the subject of hearing loss with a loved one for the first time, they’ll tell you that their hearing is fine!

 This is actually very common.
 Most of us don’t know that hearing loss sort of sneaks up on you.
 A person with a hearing problem is often the last to notice it because the change comes on gradually and subtly.
 It makes sense that if you can’t hear a sound, to you it doesn’t exist!

-There are a few ways to tell if you’re having difficulties.
+How to tell if you’re having hearing difficulties.

 A hearing problem can present as a loss of clarity rather than volume.
 Your first clue might be mixing up consonants; you’ll hear ‘tear’ instead of ‘beer’